D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q125:

-You are an Azure admin and you mneed to swap deployment slots for a web app.
+You are an Azure admin and you need to swap deployment slots for a web app.
 You must swat the slots staging with production.

 ```